Evgenia Dodina: Theater career

 Upon her arrival in Israel, Dodina began performing at the Gesher Theater, despite not initially speaking Hebrew.
 She appeared in productions such as Rosencrantz and Guildenstern Are Dead (1992), A Midsummer Night’s Dream (2001, Israeli Theater Award for Actress of the Year), The Slave (2002), Medea (2005), and The Cherry Orchard (2006).

 She later joined the Habima National Theater, where she starred in plays including Little Eyolf, A Track to Damascus, Anna Karenina, A Simple Story (2016), A Streetcar Named Desire, and Three Sisters.
-In 2012, she performed in Persona, a co-production between Habima and Munich’s ResidenzTheater.
+In 2012, she performed in Persona, a co-production between Habima and Munich’s Residence Theatre.

 From 2020 to 2024, Dodina was a permanent ensemble member at the Staatstheater Stuttgart in Germany.
-Upon returning to Israel, she starred as Richard in a 2023 Gesher Theater production of III, directed by Itay Tiran.
+Upon returning to Israel, she starred as Richard in a 2023 Gesher Theater production of Richard III, directed by Itay Tiran.

 Film and Television Career

 Dodina has acted in over 50 films and television series.
-She appeared in four Ophir Awards-winning films: Saint Clara (1996), Circus Palestina (1998), Nina’s Tragedies, (2004), and several award-winning TV productions including מרחק נגיעה and Rehearsals(2020).
+She appeared in four Ophir Awards-winning films: Saint Clara (1996), Circus Palestine (1998), Nina's Tragedies (2004), and several award-winning TV productions including A Touch Away Rehearsals (2020).

-She has collaborated with prominent Israeli directors such as Folman, Maoz, and Levi.
+She has collaborated with prominent Israeli directors such as Ari Folman, Samuel Maoz, and Hagai Levi.
 In 2003, she portrayed legendary actress Hanna Rovina in the TV film Was or Wasn't, earning Best Actress at the Warsaw Jewish Film Festival.
-She won Best Actress at the Haifa International Film Festival for (2011).
+She won Best Actress at the Haifa International Film Festival for Invisible (2011).

 In 2016, she appeared in One Week and a Day and the short film Anna, both awarded at the Cannes Film Festival.
 In 2019, she played Tatiana, Villanelle’s mother, in the BBC hit series Killing Eve.
 Other international credits include The Attack (2012), and In Times of Fading Light (2017).